rudeboybert/ReedJukebox/README.md

 ## The Data

 We present summaries of all artists played on the Reed College jukebox located in the pool room of the Commons building between November 30th, 2003 and January 22nd, 2009.
 The data was generously provided by [Noah Pepper '09](http://www.noahpepper.com/).
 The dataset consisted of information on the 222,540 total songs played.
 We only present an artist in the drop-down list of artists if they were played a minimum of 50 times during this time period.
+The code to generate this webapp can be downloaded from   [GitHub](https://github.com/rudeboybert/ReedJukebox).